 Companies that have practices to promote inclusion are able to retain underrepresented talent longer (surprise, surprise).
 For example, Dell has a flexible working option and a women’s network to help retain female talent.⁹ Leadership also plays a large role in retaining diverse talent.
 Employee turnover can be significantly reduced (and employees retained longer) through quality inclusive management and relationships.¹⁰

 However, members of underrepresented groups tend to leave their employers at higher-than-normal rates in industries that include hospitality, finance, business services, and manufacturing,¹¹ to name a few.
 This retention gap is largely due to a lack of structures to support diversity and inclusion.
-For instance, women, as well as African Americans, Hispanic Americans, and Native Americans are represented in the information technology workforce in percentages that are far lower than their percentages in the population as a whole.
+For instance, in the United States, women, as well as African Americans, Hispanic Americans, and Native Americans are represented in the information technology workforce in percentages that are far lower than their percentages in the population as a whole.
 Research shows these groups are further marginalized in promotion and salary raises, which “negatively affects stress, performance, productivity, satisfaction, and cohesion while positively increasing turnover rates.”¹² From this point of view, it is not so much diversity and inclusion that drive retainment—it is an organization’s inability to support diversity and foster inclusion that drives turnover.

 One could argue that diversity and inclusion within an organization could be an indicator as to whether a company has the ability to retain a diverse talent pool.
 For example, in the tech industry, unfairness is the single largest driver of turnover affecting all groups (and most acutely underrepresented individuals).¹³ Nearly one quarter of underrepresented men and women of color report experiencing stereotyping in this industry; almost one-third of underrepresented women of color are passed over for promotion—more than any other group.
 Underrepresented men of color are most likely to leave due to unfairness (40%).
 It would be logical to draw the conclusion that companies that treat underrepresented employees unfairly are left with a homogenous group of individuals (and a lack of diversity and inclusion).